Table of Contents

 The Freedom to Walk Act in California allows cautious jaywalking without citations.
 Irresponsible behavior like ignoring traffic lights can still result in citations.

-If you get hit by a vehicle while jaywalking, you still have the right to sue a reckless driver.
-Examples of driver negligence include:
+If you get hit by a vehicle while jaywalking, you may still have the right to sue a reckless driver.
+Examples of driver negligence that our car accident lawyers often see in injury claims include:

 - Driving under the influence.